 Saddlebrook

-Some of my favorite courses start really bleak but finish with a flurry.
-It’s much like Churchill Greens and Pimlico.
-But from three on, Saddlebrook is an exceptional short course.
-Try playing it late in the day - you'll want to ride off into the sunset on this one!
+Some of my favorite courses start a little rough and finish with a flourish - much like Churchill Greens and Pimlico.
+Saddlebrook fits that horse-mold perfectly.
+From the third hole on, it’s an exceptional short course.
+Try playing it late in the day, when the light is low and the air is soft.
+You’ll want to ride off into the sunset on this one.

 Toughest to Easiest: